sarfraznawaz2005/larafeed/README.md

 ![Main Window](https://github.com/sarfraznawaz2005/larafeed/blob/master/screenshot.png?raw=true)

+## Adding Custom Fields

+After you have published package assets, you can add custom fields by modifying file `resources/views/vendor/larafeed/view.blade.php` and create a migration to add fields to `larafeeds` table.

 ## Misc

 - You can listen to `Sarfraznawaz2005\LaraFeed\Events\FeedbackReceivedEvent::class` event if need to use captured feedback in your own way.